vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (Kuppuswami Sastri Research Institute, Mylapore), 21 (1951–52), 1–31.

-Rāmāyan. a
+Rāmāyaṇa

 (Rām.)
-The Vālmīki-Rāmāyan. a.
+The Vālmīki-Rāmāyaṇa.
 Crit. edit. for the first time by a board of editors.
 Baroda 1960–75.
 7 vols.

 Ramesh, K.V. & S.P.
 Tewari